Application-Defined Receive Side Dispatching on the NIC: Related Work

 \section{Related Work}

-\Para{Request dispatching and scheduling.} Recent works~\cite{caladan, shenango, persephone, ringleader, shinjuku} design software dispatching and scheduling mechanisms to better utilize CPUs.
-Dispatching is inherently orthogonal to scheduling: dispatching decides where the requests should go while scheduling determines in which order the requests should be served.
-MICA~\cite{mica} dispatches requests using a client-assisted technique to reduce L7 dispatch overhead.
-However, it assumes single-packet requests and requires exposing underlying server configurations, which brings management concerns.
-Similar to~\cite{ringleader}, \sysname also offloads dispatch to hardware to save CPUs but it targets L7 dispatch.
+\Para{Message dispatching and scheduling.} Recent works~\cite{caladan, shenango, persephone, ringleader, shinjuku} design software dispatching and scheduling mechanisms to better utilize CPUs.
+Dispatching is inherently orthogonal to scheduling: dispatching decides where the messages should go while scheduling determines in which order the messages should be served.
+MICA~\cite{mica} dispatches messages using a client-assisted technique to reduce L7 dispatch overhead.
+However, it assumes single-packet messages and requires exposing underlying server configurations to the clients, which brings management concerns.
+Similar to~\cite{ringleader}, \sysname also offloads dispatch to hardware to save CPUs but \sysname targets L7 dispatch.

-\Para{Transport offload.} To keep up with higher link speeds, transport offload is increasingly attractive~\cite{tonic, nanotransport}.
-A recent paper~\cite{john_ousterhout_replace_tcp} on the analysis of TCP in datacenter also advocates transport protocol offload to save CPU cycles.
-However, when considering L7 processing offload, existing transport protocols (\eg TCP, QUIC, etc.) may lead to excessive on-NIC memory usage (\S\ref{ssec:challenges}).
-Instead, QNP is offload-friendly and only keeps minimal state on NIC.

-\Para{Message-based transport.} There are several existing works on message-based protocols including Homa~\cite{homa} and MTP~\cite{mtp}.
-However, as discussed in \S\ref{ssec:challenges}, simply replacing with message-based transport protocols in current stack can not solve the problem of offloading L7 processing.
-Instead, similar to \sysname's QNP, a {\it vertical integration} of application, transport, and hardware is necessary.